PippoMega/Game-Snake-Like/README.md

-# Game Snake Like - Web Application
+# Snake Like Game- Web Application

 A simple Snake game built with HTML, CSS, and JavaScript, featuring additional mechanics for an enhanced gameplay experience.